About Ally Kingston…

-When Tony and Michelle were in Oxford, UK, in January, they were privileged to present with the Autism Oxford Speakers.
+When Tony and I were in Oxford, UK, in January 2019, we were privileged to present with the Autism Oxford Speakers.
 Presenting her debut speech for Autism Oxford was Ally Kingston, a young autistic woman of 15 years old (pictured above).
-Tony and Michelle found out that Ally is a real Star, wise beyond her years, funny and eloquent.
-Michelle asked Ally if she would be happy for us to publish her speech, in order to share her eloquence and wisdom.
-Graciously, Ally said yes, so here it is!
+We found out that Ally is a real Star, wise beyond her years, funny and eloquent.
+I asked Ally if she would be happy for us to publish her speech, in order to share her eloquence and wisdom.
+Graciously, Ally said yes, so here it is! … Michelle Garnett

 Primary school.
 Not the best of memories.
 It was quite a weird place, I spent half the time sitting outside of my classes and inside of a corridor because nobody wanted to deal with me.
 I was one of the ‘bad kids’ and if I got a little upset, out the class I went.

 I don’t entirely blame the teachers or the TA’s for how things went down.
 I don’t think they were properly trained to handle children like myself.
 And there were quite a few of them now that I think about it.
 Lots of young children with possible conditions that outnumbered the teachers, nearly all of us having rather violent outbursts that they couldn’t handle.

 I remember flipping every table in a classroom because I was angry and confused and nobody was explaining to me why I had gotten so angry in the first place.
 I remember getting into fights with fellow students and being deemed a ‘risk’ by my authority figures.
 I was apparently ‘too risky’ to take to swimming so I was basically abandoned in Year 4 and sent to Year 5 early, where I just sat around and did nothing.

 I think that was one of the reasons I didn’t trust teachers.
 They just didn’t want to deal with me and while I’ve mostly gotten over it now, it was quite a problem for me back then.